Tamiko-n/Multi-Purpose-Calculator/README.md

 # 🧮 Multi-Purpose Calculator

 Welcome to the **Multi-Purpose Calculator**, a versatile web application designed to handle a variety of calculations.
-Whether you're solving basic math problems, performing advanced scientific operations, or converting units, this app has got you covered! 🚀
+Whether you're solving basic math problems, performing advanced scientific operations, or converting currencies, this app has got you covered! 🚀
 ---

 ## 🌟 Features

 - 🔢 **Basic Arithmetic**: Addition, subtraction, multiplication, and division.
 - 📐 **Scientific Calculator**: Advanced functions like trigonometry, logarithms, and exponentiation.
-- 🌡️ ****: Convert units for length, weight, temperature, and more.
-- 📝 **History Tracking**: Keep a record of your previous calculations.
+- 🎫 **Tax Calculator**: Calculate your annual tax.
+- 📝 **GPA Calculator**: Easy to calculate GPA.
+- 💸 **Currency Calculator**: Calculate upto 20 countries currencies.
+- 📝 **Age Calculator**: Calculate age.
 - 📱 **Responsive Design**: Fully mobile-friendly and optimized for all devices.

 ---